geetha-rangaswamaiah/xlwings/docs/udfs.rst

     have the ``=UNIQUE()`` formula available.
 Native dynamic arrays were introduced in Office 365 Insider Fast at the end of September 2018.

-As seen above, to use Excel's array formulas, you need to specify their dimensions up front by selecting the result array first, then entering the formula and finally hitting ``Ctrl-Shift-Enter``.
+As seen above, to use Excel's array formulas, you need to specify their dimensions upfront by selecting the result array first, then entering the formula and finally hitting ``Ctrl-Shift-Enter``.
 In practice, it often turns out to be a cumbersome process, especially when working with dynamic arrays such as time series data.
 Since v0.10, xlwings offers dynamic UDF expansion: